So, friends, how is life?

 #2 Review your emergency fund

 Figure out what your total state benefit will be and make a plan for how your emergency fund will supplement that income.
 Then, if you can, continue to add to your savings.
 Even $25 a week is better than nothing.
+This will help your emergency savings last even longer.

 If you don’t have an emergency fund, I imagine you’re feeling pretty anxious right now.
 My advice to you is don’t stress out.
 Stress affects your decision-making ability, so you want to be calm and clear-headed as you figure out your finances.